M1kE01/MediNet-Classifier/README.md

 ## Results

 ### Basic Model:
-- **Validation Accuracy:** 35.85% at epoch 1, peaking at 73.58% at epoch 2, then decreasing.
+- **Validation Accuracy:** peaks 64.15% at epoch 2, then decreasing.

 ### ResNet50 Pretrained Model:
-- **Validation Accuracy:** Starts at 47.17% in epoch 1 and achieves a maximum of 73.58% by epoch 3.
+- **Validation Accuracy:** Starts at 35.85% in epoch 1 and achieves a maximum of 73.58% by epoch 3.

 Despite various tweaks, both models yielded similar performances.
 The consistent F1 score across epochs and models indicates potential data-related challenges, such as quality or imbalance.